TusharPani14/Tushar-LeetCode/README.md

 ## Solutions

-Each problem in this repository is organized into its own folder with a unique number or title.
+Each problem in this repository is organized into its own folder named by the problem name or a unique identifier, along with its average time and space complexity.
 Inside each folder, you will find:

 1. **Solution Code**: The source code for solving the problem, typically written in a programming language like Python, C++, Java, etc.
-2. **Explanation**: A brief explanation of the approach and algorithm used to solve the problem.
-3. **Complexity Analysis**: Analysis of the time and space complexity of the solution.
+2. **Question**: The original problem statement.